This mental health training is for people who work with children and young people.

 Mental Health First Aid (for school staff – free)

 Mind provide mental health first aid training to schools.
-This is delivered as a 2-day course.
+This is delivered as a 2-day course with space for 128 professionals per course.

 Learn Well (for pupils in secondary schools – free)